-The unique beauty of Lake Michigan’s shoreline in southeastern Wisconsin inspires me.
+The unique beauty of Lake Michigan’s shoreline in southeastern Wisconsin inspires digital artist Elizabeth G Fagan.
 It’s where the wild majesty of the Great Lakes meets gently tended farmland.
-In a nearby field, you might see Sandhills and Holsteins dining together.
+In a nearby field, one might see Sandhills and Holsteins dining together.
 Four distinct seasons create visual masterpieces.
-I call this place Lake Michigan’s Left Coast.
+Fagan calls this place Lake Michigan’s Left Coast.

-Mission and cottage design, antique American primitives, bungalows in historic Midwestern neighborhoods: I love them all.
-At Frank Lloyd Wright’s studio (Oak Park, Illinois, USA) I was dumbfounded by genius.
-My work is influenced by Arts and Crafts style, but its foundation is photography; eclectic 21st-century is the result.
+Mission and cottage design, antique American primitives, bungalows in historic Midwestern neighborhoods: Fagan loves them all.
+At Frank Lloyd Wright’s studio (Oak Park, Illinois, USA) she was mesmerized by the genius of the 20th–century architect and designer.
+Fagan’s work is influenced by Arts and Crafts style, but its foundation is photography; eclectic 21st-century is the result.